-All scientific publications (manuscripts, conference abstracts, posters and oral presentations) that include data from MTN studies must be reviewed and approved by the MTN MRC prior to being submitted for publication or presentation.
+All scientific publications (manuscripts, conference abstracts, posters and oral presentations) that include data from MTN studies, are funded by the NIH through the MTN.
+All MTN publications must be reviewed and approved by the MTN MRC prior to being submitted for publication or presentation.